Oliver-Djurhuus/jenkins-dynamic-dropdown/README.md

 }
 ```

-Lastly, we need to Approve the script to be run.
+Now we need to Approve the script to be run.
 Do this by executing the Pipeline by going to http://localhost:8080/job/dynamic-dropdown/build click Build .

 Expectedly, the Build should fail.
 Go to http://localhost:8080/manage/scriptApproval/ and approve the script.